kodehat/signcolors/README.md

 Link: [http://www.spigotmc.org/resources/signcolors.6135/](http://www.spigotmc.org/resources/signcolors.6135/ "SignColors on SpigotMC")

-## Status for v1.1
+## Status for v1.2.0

  * Add a `/sc migrate` command, to migrate from MySQL to SQLite and vise versa.

- * Remove Logger or make it more useful.
- * More comments in code.
- * Make suggestions either here or at Spigot.
+ Make suggestions either here or at Spigot.

 ## License